 Feeding your dog a raw diet represents the most nutritionally bio-available and natural diet for dogs.
-It is without question the best for your dog, and there are several reputable commercial producers of raw canine diets.
+It is without question a great option for your dog, and there are several reputable commercial producers of raw canine diets.
 Unfortunately, fear of raw foods has been purposefully passed on by nutrition spokespeople from the large commercial pet food manufacturers to veterinarians who then pass that fear along to their clients.
 The campaign against raw pet diets continues unabated, and many misinformed veterinarians remain on the wrong side of the argument.
 The raw food manufacturers use a "kill step" to eliminate harmful pathogens from their foods, creating a "safe Raw" product.
 Following safe handling protocols will help prevent against potential cross-contamination of harmful bacteria between your dog's food and your family members.
 I recommend Small Batch frozen sliders or patties, which can be found in the frozen section of Pet Stores.
 Small Batch also has a store locator where you can just put in your zip code and find stores in your area.
 LINK: https://smallbatchpets.com/where-to-buy.
 However, there are many other approved brands on Susan Thixton (Truth about Pet Food) approved list.

 Benefits of a Raw Diet

 More closely mirrors the evolutionary diet of wolves and wild dogs.

 Dogs are carnivores designed to consume raw meat, bones, & viscera.

 Dog guardian controls the ingredient selection and sourcing.